 Heroic Deeds Run in Wil Stewart's Family

-When Wil Stewart, a Sacramento State paramedic student, saved a man from choking to death, the national attention he received astonished him, even made him squirm a bit because, after all, he “wasn’t raised to go around bragging.”
+When Wil Stewart, a Sacramento State paramedic student, saved a man from choking to death, the national attention he received astonished him, even made him squirm a bit because, after all, he “wasn’t raised to go around bragging,” he said.

-“She said for the past month, there hasn’t been a lot of good news,” Wil said, recounting their conversation, and that his swift action in San Luis Obispo was “a good story that people wanted to spread and to share.”
+Traci Stewart was proud of her 23-year-old son, and people across the country were proud of him too.
+“She said for the past month, there hasn’t been a lot of good news,” Wil said, recounting their conversation, and that his swift action in San Luis Obispo was “a good story that people wanted to spread and share.”

-Heroic deeds seem to run in the Stewart family.
-Wil may be getting all of the attention, but he wasn’t the first one to save a life.
+Wil may be getting all of the attention, but he wasn’t the first one to save someone’s life.

-Hannah Stewart works as an emergency medical technician for an ambulance company and was off-duty when an incident occurred at the family home in Oakdale over a year ago.
-“He came running out of the house and was beating on his chest,” Will says, of the incident, and immediately Hannah performed the Heimlich maneuver.
+Wil’s sister Hannah works as an emergency medical technician and was off-duty when an emergency occurred at their family home in Oakdale.
+“He came running out of the house and was beating on his chest,” Will says, of the incidenty, and immediately Hannah rushed to the man and performed the Heimlich maneuver.

-It wasn’t a stranger Hannah saved from choking on a piece of food.
-“She saved our dad,” Wil says, proud of his younger sister’s training to react calmly through a crisis.
+It wasn’t a stranger Hannah saved from choking on a piece of food, though.
+“She saved our dad,” Wil says, proud that his younger sister was calm through a crisis.

-Wil’s dream of becoming a paramedic almost didn’t happen.
-He was working as a volunteer firefighter in Tuolumne County and suffering from severe back pain.
-At the time he thought it was an occupational hazard, until tests revealed a tumor on his spine.
+Wil was working as a volunteer firefighter in Tuolumne County, suffering from severe back pain.
+Tests revealed a potentially career-ending tumor on his spine.

-Fortunately, the tumor doctors removed was benign, but he spent two months re-gaining the ability to walk and in total, six months of aggressive physical therapy.
+The tumor was benign, fortunately, but the surgery left him unable to stand on his two feet, let alone jump on a fire engine.
+He spent two months re-gaining the ability to walk, and in total, six months of aggressive physical therapy.

-Wil’s family and mentors have kept him grounded through all the attention.
+Wil’s family and mentors have kept him grounded through all the media attention.
 “He reacted in the right way and did all the right things,” says Sacramento Fire Captain Jason Hemler, director of the Paramedic Program.
-“I told him to enjoy this moment,” Hemler added, because he has a long tough career ahead of him.
+“I told him to enjoy this moment” because he has a long tough career ahead of him.

-At least 10 years of experience is what Wil thinks he’ll need for his dream assignment as a flight paramedic or on a wilderness search-and-rescue team.
-But unless he’s specifically asked about it, he doesn’t plan to mention the coffee shop incident during a job interview, for the same reason he didn’t bring it up during the internship interview.
+Wil thinks he will need at least 10 years of experience before applying for his dream job as a flight paramedic or a member of a wilderness search-and-rescue team.
+And unless he’s specifically asked about the coffee shop incident, he doesn’t plan to mention it during any job interview, for the same reason he didn’t mention it during the internship interview.

-He wants to be judged on the whole of his work and not a single incident.
-But the episode is still something he’ll think about from time to time, Wil says, if only because “it reaffirms my decision to go into emergency medical services.”
+Wil wants to be judged on the whole of his work and not a single incident.
+But the episode is still something to be remembered, he says, if only because “it reaffirms my decision to go into emergency medical services.”